alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 I was thinking about this at the same time as I wrote {Using static websites}.
 What if I created a micro-website for each web page I archived – an HTML file with supporting CSS, JavaScript and image files that just sits in a folder?
 So that’s what I ended up doing.

-## Automated scraping vs manual creation

-I’m a big fan of automated tools for archiving the web – tools like ArchiveBox, Web Recorder, and the Wayback Machine have allowed the preservation of enormous chunks of the web, pages that would otherwise be lost.
-I paid for a Pinboard archiving account for a decade, and I probably look for a page in the Internet Archive at least once a week.
-I’ve used tools like wget, and last year I wrote a command-line tool to automate the creation of Safari webarchives.
-The size and value of our large web archives is entirely due to automation.

-But automation isn’t a panacea – it’s a trade-off.
-You trade speed for accuracy – archived pages aren’t looked at the point of saving, so they may have mistakes or missing files.
-When I reviewed my Pinboard archive, I sometimes found gaps and broken pages.
-These were web pages I really cared about, and I thought I had a backup, but it was false hope.

-A common saying is “a backup isn’t a backup unless you test it” – what would it mean to test a web archive of 2,500 pages?
-Would it mean reviewing every archived page by hand?
-Opening it and checking it has the text and images I care about?
-That would be ridiculous, right?

-Would it?

-I’m not interested in building a general-purpose web archiving tool – I only care about a (relatively) short list of particular pages.
-Once I know I have a good snapshot of that page, I don’t need to do it again – I just need to keep those files around.

-So that’s what I did.

 ## How I did it